What is hCG? Beta hCG, tests and levels

 What are the signs of early pregnancy?

-Missed period, positive test, breast tenderness, nausea, fatigue, and frequent urination are common.
-To gauge likelihood based on timing and symptoms, try the Am I Pregnant? calculator.
+Missed period, a positive pregnancy test, breast tenderness, nausea, fatigue, and frequent urination are common early signs.
+For an estimate based on timing and symptoms, you can use the Am I Pregnant? calculator, then confirm results with appropriate testing and your clinician.